First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

-In principle, lattice anharmonicity can be fully captured using \textit{ab initio} molecular dynamics (aiMD) based on density functional theory (DFT).
-However, this approach is of limited use because it invariably requires the use of large supercells to capture phonon-phonon interactions involving nonzero-wavevector phonons and a long simulation time to extract well-converged values of the band- and momentum-resolved phonon frequencies and linewidths.
-Thus, such simulations can quickly develop into a computational bottleneck.
-Several approaches have been proposed in the last decade~\cite{Hellman_PRB2011,Errea_PRB2014,Tadano_PRB2015,Roekeghem_PRB2016,Ravichandran_PRB2018} to mitigate these challenges.
-The first-order self-consistent phonon (SC1) theory is one of the most successful methods, which determines the renormalized phonon frequencies by the variational principle applied to the first-order cumulant expansion of the Helmholtz free energy~\cite{Klein_JLTP1972, Tadano_JPSJ2018}.
-Since the SC1 theory can, to a large extent, remedy the negative frequency problems of the harmonic approximation, it has been actively employed in first-principles calculations of phonon-related physics of anharmonic materials, including thermal transport~\cite{Tadano_PRB2015,Kang_NanoLett2019,Xia_PRL2020,Xia_PRX2020,Kawano_JPCC2021}, phonon-limited mobility~\cite{Zhao_PRB2020}, bandgap renormalization~\cite{Patrick_PRB2015,Wu_JPCL2020}, thermal expansion~\cite{Oba_PRM2019,Kwon_PRB2020}, and conventional superconductivity~\cite{Errea_PRB2014,Errea_PRL2015,Sano_PRB2016}.
 While these studies clearly demonstrate the advantage of the SC1 theory over the quasiharmonic theory and purely perturbative approaches, the quantitative accuracy of SC1 is still inadequate for strongly anharmonic materials.
 More specifically, SC1 theory tends to overpredict phonon frequencies at finite temperatures because it neglects the frequency shift associated with the bubble self-energy.
 Indeed, as we will show below, such a shift is substantial in the strongly anharmonic \cpb and have significant effects on the theoretical phase transition temperature and lattice thermal conductivity (LTC).